The Real Estate Resume – Tips and Resources (Updated July 2024)

 Use a Familiar Template

 I was taught that if you can use a resume template that employers are more familiar with, it is more likely that it’ll be read.
 This makes sense, especially if your resume is in front of a busy real estate professional who’s been tasked with sifting through a pile of resumes.
-If your resume is a familiar template, they’ll be able to quickly and effectively read through the resume, find what they need to make a yes/no decision, and move on.
+If your real estate resume is a familiar template, they’ll be able to quickly and effectively read through the resume, find what they need to make a yes/no decision, and move on.

 In terms of templates, I have used the Johnson Resume Template, developed by the Johnson School of Management at Cornell University.
 This template was created in response to employer requests for a uniform format.
-You can download the template here.

 Pay Attention to Format